11 best day drips from Philadelphia, Pennsylvania

 Just a short drive south of Center City, Delaware’s biggest city and its surrounding areas are filled with history, culture and an up-and-coming dining scene.
 Explore the Harriet Tubman Underground Railroad Byway at your own pace using the self-guided driving tour that highlights important places in Tubman’s life.
 Wilmington is also home to exquisite mansions and historic sites built by the Du Pont family, who founded their eponymous gunpowder manufacturing company on the nearby banks of the Brandywine River at the turn of the 19th century.
 Tour Hagley, site of the company’s original mills, and stroll the wooded walking trails.
 In the summer, check the events schedule for pop-up beer gardens, concerts and other family-friendly programming.

 Just a few miles down the road the Du Pont family’s former home, Winterthur (pronounced winter-tour), is now open to the public.
 Housed inside the sprawling 175-room mansion is a 90,000-piece collection of American decorative arts that you could easily spend hours exploring.
-Leave time to walk the gardens too; kids especially love the Enchanted Woods, with their stone fairy cottage and tulip treehouse.
+Leave time to walk the gardens, too; kids especially love the Enchanted Woods, with a stone fairy cottage and tulip treehouse.
 The Du Pont home is set on the 3000-acre Nemours Estate, with gardens and fountains inspired by Versailles.
-Make a dinner reservation at Le Cavalier, the brasserie in the historic Hotel Du Pont in downtown Wilmington.
+Make a dinner reservation at Le Cavalier, the brasserie in the historic Hotel du Pont in downtown Wilmington.

 Travel time: 45 minutes